ZapFile.ai

 I tried to think about what 1 terabyte of files actually represents.
 At an average file size of around 50MB — a mix of photos, documents, short videos — that is roughly 20,000 individual file transfers.
 20,000 times someone needed to move a file and chose to use Zapfile to do it.

-Some of those were probably people moving a single photo.
-Some were large video files from people who had hit WhatsApp's 16MB limit and needed another option.
+Some of those were people moving high-res photos between devices.
+Some were massive video files from people who had hit limits elsewhere and needed another option.
 Some were almost certainly people with sensitive documents who did not want them sitting in Google Drive permanently.
-I do not know which — and that is by design.
+We do not know which — and that is by design.
 We see that a transfer happened.
 We do not see what was in it.

 What Broke Along the Way